Integrative evaluation, diagnosis, and treatment of hip, thigh and knee pain and injuries with AOM modalities.

 History-taking for the hip, thigh, and knee: key diagnostic questions.

-Physical exam of the hip, thigh, and knee.
+Physical exam of the hip, thigh, and knee (live class only)

 - Surface anatomy, inspection and palpation.